texus/texus.github.io/_posts/2015-07-09-bind-for-unknown-variable.md

 {% endhighlight %}

 That's it!
 As you can see, you did not need to have access to the variables at the moment of binding.
 I hope this ends up being useful to somebody someday.

+Final result:
+{% highlight c++ %}
+// The function that we are going to call, it just prints out the variable here.
+// This function can even receive a reference to the variable and change it! template <typename T>
+void print(T& obj)
+{
+    std::cout << obj << std::endl;
+}

+int main()
+{
+    // We will use a string in this example, but any other type would do (if you give it a valid value below) using Type = std::string;

+    // The pointer that we are binding contains a nullptr to start with,
+    // but it will get a different value after the binding! void* ptr = nullptr;

+    // The default value is not used, we will change it after the binding is complete.
+    // This is done to show that the reference is bound, not the actual value.
+    Type obj = "not printed";

+    // Now actually bind the parameter to the function.
+    // A lambda function is bound here that will dereference the pointer when the function gets called. auto func = std::bind(print<Type>,
+                          std::bind([](void* obj) -> Type& { return *static_cast<Type*>(obj); },
+                                    std::ref(ptr))
+                         );

+    // Even after binding, we can make the pointer point to a different place! ptr = static_cast<void*>(&obj);

+    // The value of the variable can be adapted at any time obj = "printed";

+    // Call the function with the value of the variable that the pointer is currently pointing at func();
+}
+{% endhighlight %}